Everything We Know About Milton: Major Hurricane Forecast to Hit Florida This Week

 How Strong?

-The storm is expected to be a “major” hurricane, meaning a Category 3 storm or greater, and it could hit Florida’s western coastline with that level of intensity, the NHC forecasting model suggests.
+The storm is expected to be a “major” hurricane, meaning a Category 3 storm or greater, and it could hit Florida’s western coastline with that level of intensity, the hurricane center’s forecasting model suggests.

-A Category 3 storm has winds of 111–129 mph and can cause “devastating damage,” according to the hurricane center.
-A Category 4 has winds of 130–156 mph, which can cause “catastrophic damage,” and a Category 5 has winds of 157 mph or more, the center says.
+A Category 3 storm has winds of 111 miles per hour (mph) to 129 mph and can cause “devastating damage,” according to the hurricane center.
+A Category 4 has winds of 130 mph to 156 mph, which can cause “catastrophic damage,” and a Category 5 has winds of 157 mph or higher, according to the center.

-NHC forecasters state that Milton is likely going to be a small-sized hurricane, although there is still considerable uncertainty.
+Hurricane center forecasters said Milton is likely going to be a small-sized hurricane, although there is still considerable uncertainty.

-“First, Milton is a small cyclone, and such systems can both strengthen and weaken very rapidly,” forecasters wrote Sunday morning.
-“Second, while the cyclone is going to be in a favorable environment through about 60 (hours), it will encounter strong [wind] shear and dry air” that could weaken the storm further, they added.
+“First, Milton is a small cyclone, and such systems can both strengthen and weaken very rapidly,” forecasters wrote on Oct.
+6. “Second, while the cyclone is going to be in a favorable environment through about 60 (hours), it will encounter strong [wind] shear and dry air [that could weaken the storm further].

-“Third, the proximity of a frontal system over the northern Gulf of Mexico and Florida suggests the possibility that Milton will undergo extratropical transition at some point during the forecast period,” they added.
+“Third, the proximity of a frontal system over the northern Gulf of Mexico and Florida suggests the possibility that Milton will undergo extratropical transition at some point during the forecast period.”

-In an update published six hours later on Sunday, the NHC said that Milton is “strengthening” because a “large burst of convection is occurring in the northern semicircle” of the system.
+In an update published six hours later on Oct.
+6, the hurricane center stated that Milton is “strengthening” because a “large burst of convection is occurring in the northern semicircle” of the system.

 Will It Impact the Carolinas or Helene-Hit Areas?

 After Milton makes landfall in Florida, it will pass across the state to the east-northeast before emerging somewhere in northeastern Florida and then moving east across the Atlantic Ocean.
-The storm isn’t forecast to produce impacts in any other state, the NHC model shows.
+The storm isn’t forecast to affect any other state, the hurricane center’s model shows.

 How Much Rain?

-Rainfall amounts of 5 to 8 inches, with some localized totals of 12 inches, are expected across the Florida Peninsula and the Florida Keys through Wednesday night and Thursday morning.
+Rainfall amounts of 5 inches to 8 inches, with some localized totals of 12 inches, are expected across the Florida peninsula and the Florida Keys through the night of Oct.
+9 and the morning of Oct.
+10.

 What Is FEMA’s Response?

-“We’re working with the state there to understand what their requirements are going to be, so we can have those in place before it makes landfall,” she said Sunday.
+“We’re working with the state there to understand what their requirements are going to be, so we can have those in place before it makes landfall,” she said on Oct.
+6.

 The Associated Press contributed to this report.